 “Leonard Schaeffer has a profound and abiding commitment to education, and to our university.
 With this generous gift of support, he is building on his extraordinary legacy of innovation in healthcare,” USC President C. L. Max Nikias said.
 “To Leonard, the key to finding solutions to health challenges is to have institutions known for rigorous, independent research lead the way.
 We are grateful for his vision, guidance, and friendship.”

-Ginsburg, a Harvard-trained economist and health policy expert who will continue as a professor at USC, has also been named the Leonard D. Schaeffer Chair in Health Policy Studies at Brookings where he will also direct the Center for Health Policy.
+Ginsburg, a Harvard-trained economist and health policy expert who will continue as a professor at USC, has also been named the Leonard D. Schaeffer Chair in Health Policy Studies at Brookings where he will also direct the Center for Health Policy (now Economic Studies at Brookings).
 Ginsburg is the former president of the Center for Studying Health System Change, an organization founded in 1995 to conduct research focused on changes to the organization, financing, and delivery of health care in the U.S. Previously, Dr. Ginsburg was the founding executive director of the Physician Payment Review Commission (now MedPAC), a senior economist at RAND, a deputy assistant director at the Congressional Budget Office, and a faculty member of Duke and Michigan State Universities.

 “Having Paul Ginsburg direct such an important endeavor greatly increases our ability to have real world impact,” said Dana Goldman, Director of the USC Schaeffer Center for Health Policy & Economics.
 “We look forward to working in partnership with Brookings to develop meaningful policy solutions that draw on the creativity, resourcefulness, and intellectual rigor of both our institutions.